 Transactions denominated in foreign currencies are recorded in Peso based on the exchange rates prevailing at the transaction dates.
 Foreign currency-denominated monetary assets and liabilities are translated in Peso based on the Bankers' Association of the Philippines closing rate prevailing at the reporting date in 2023 and 2022, respectively.
 Foreign exchange differences between rate at transaction date and rate at settlement date or reporting date of foreign currency-denominated monetary assets or liabilities are credited to or charged against profit or loss in the period in which the rates changed.
 Non-monetary items that are measured at historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
-Non-monetary items the fair value was determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.